Hayop Ka!: Production

-Hayop Ka! marks their first adult animated film produced in the Philippines according to Liongoren, it was first conceptualized after the production of the film Saving Sally, serving as its "thematic opposite."
+Hayop Ka! is the first adult animated film produced in the Philippines, according to Liongoren, it was first conceptualized after the production of the film Saving Sally, serving as its "thematic opposite."
 He also said that it took three years to produce Hayop Ka!, and described it as "light and comical".
 Avid Liongoren, the director of the animation, stated the hope for creating a "Filipino style when it comes to cartoons" and noted that the Philippines has a huge animation industry "that does work for foreign projects."
 He also hoped it encourages "more local productions" and work for Pinoy animators.

 Release

 On September 21, 2020, Netflix announced that the film was to be released on October 29.

 Reception

 Pre-release

 In September 2020, Hayop Ka! garnered a mixed reception from netizens.
 Some demanded that Netflix recast Robin Padilla, who voices Roger in the film, due to Padilla's support of Philippines president Rodrigo Duterte; however, others urged the general public to support the film by watching it for the sake of the Filipino animators and filmmakers behind the project.